RAID System Diagnosis.

 A RAID array is essentially a number of hard drives across which data is stored or replicated for the purpose of improving system performance, security or a combination of both.
 RAID arrays are usually configured and managed as a part of a maintenance regime either automatic or manual that militates against the possibility of data loss.
 The greatest risks to the data stored on a RAID array are hard disk drive failure, malware attack or poor maintenance procedures.

-RAID Hard Disk Drive Replacement
+RAID Hard Drive Replacement

 For many arrays a drive that is accumulating errors will be forced out of service and its data reconstructed across the remaining good drives available to the array controller.

-In this case the data on the failing hard disk drive must be rebuilt from the parity data on the remaining active drives and written to a hot spare.
+In this case the data on the failing hard drive must be rebuilt from the parity data on the remaining active drives and written to a hot spare.
 Post-failure replacement takes considerably longer due to the calculations that must take place in order to rebuild the data.
 To militate against the risk of drive failures, you should always try to ensure that the RAID array you have is first of all capable of actually performing a rebuild and also that it has compatible hot swap hard drives or replacements to rebuild to !
 A rigorous data back-up regime is also a must do for any server system.

 Scheduled system rebuilds are normally better undertaken when system downtime can be tolerated as they can take a considerable time where the stored data volumes are relatively large.
-On most RAID configured systems, rebuilds can be prioritised against other system related activities such that the rebuild will occur in preference to operational demands.
+On most RAID configured systems, rebuilds can be prioritized against other system related activities such that the rebuild will occur in preference to operational demands.

-RAID Controller Problems
+RAID System Controller Problems

 RAID controllers manage data storage, access and the maintenance of your multi disk system.
 Implementations of RAID controllers include Mylex, Adaptec, Compaq, HP and IBM.
 These implementations can rebuild a failed data volume from a hot standby drive or a replacement drive through a hot swap.
 A rebuild will however fail if two disk volumes fail simultaneously or if part of the native configuration is actually stored on a single failed volume.
 RAID’s can also fail as a result of the following situations and frequently a combination of one or more of them: